 It is usual for spin bikes to have a fixed gear rather than smart release which allows the flywheel to spin independent of the pedals.
-The only bike I’ve reviewed to date with that functionality is the Schwinn AC Sport which cost another $350.
+The only bike I’ve reviewed to date with that functionality is the Schwinn AC Sport which cost extra.
 It also uses magnets to provide a noiseless, maintenance and dust free resistance for hill climb type workouts.

 The pedal are dual sided with one side SPD compatible and the other side being toe baskets with straps for athletic shoes.
 Both sides give you the grip (with appropriate shoes) to push and pull through the pedal cycle You’ll feet will stay in place whether seated or standing.

 The pedals q factor is 155 mm – this is the distance between the pedals.
 This is one of the narrowest q-factors for a spin bike.
 It allows better alignment from the hips to the feet thereby putting less stress on the joints.
 In most cases this reduces risk of stress injury to the joints.
 It also makes the bike feel more like an outdoor bike.

 Handlebars.
 The handlebars have foam coating to make them easier to grip especially when hands are wet and to stop blisters forming.
 They are specially designed to give you the best hand positions for spinning.
 However, they don’t have aerobars for cycle training in the aero position.